thycotic/privmanapi-docs/reports/index.md

 [priority]: # (2)
 # Reports

 Use this API to retrieve reports details based on an item ID and parameters posted to the server.
-For example, the reports endpoint can be used to find:
+For example, the reports API can be used to find:

 * Date of last check-in with the server.
 * Confirmation that an endpoint has all the required policies installed.
 * Confirmation that an endpoint has the latest version of all policies.
 * Version of the agent(s) installed on the endpoint.

-Basically anything that Privilege Manager reports on can now also be pulled via API method.
+Basically anything that Privilege Manager reports on can now also be pulled via API.

 ## POST